Fraunhofer-SIT/SOAP23-DynamicAnalysisArchitecture/README.md

 # Dependencies
 The code uses the commercial vulnerability binary scanner VUSC as a basis.
 In essence, this repository contains plug-ins for the VUSC scanner.
 In order to run the dynamic analyses, you need a VUSC server.
-Contact the folks at CyWare (https://secure-software.io/) for an academic license.
+Contact us via https://www.sit.fraunhofer.de/en/offers/projekte/vusc/ for an academic license.

 # Code